 Avocado

 The avocado, a tree likely originating from south-central Mexico, is classified as a member of the flowering plant family Lauraceae.
 The fruit of the plant also called an avocado, is botanically a large berry containing a single large seed.
+Benefits:-

 1. Avocados are nutrient-rich